Have Questions?

 585-593-6738 x130

-Allegany Council on Alc/Subst Abuse is dedicated to assisting any person with an alcohol or drug use issue in the Westons Mills area find full recovery.
+Allegany Council on Alc/Subst Abuse is dedicated to assisting any person with an alcohol or drug use issue in the Westons Mills, NY. area find full recovery.
 It offers several programs - such as inpatient drug addiction treatment, outpatient substance abuse counseling, long term drug and alcohol rehab facilities, short term rehab facilities, inpatient detoxification facilities and others - in keeping with its philosophy of the recovery care and rehab methods that work in recovery.
 This alcohol and drug treatment program also believes that clients require individual treatment and care to be able to stop abusing drugs and alcohol.

 As such, Allegany Council on Alc/Subst Abuse has specialized in group therapy, rational emotive behavioral therapy, dual diagnosis drug rehab, couple/family therapy, vocational rehabilitation services, trauma therapy and more.
 At the same time, it accepts clients who are self-help groups, programs for the hearing impaired, persons with post-traumatic stress disorder, substance abuse education, aftercare/continuing care, clients with HIV/AIDS, and others.
 This alcohol and drug treatment facility uses care methods that can assist clients to maintain lasting and permanent sobriety from the substances of abuse that they have used in the past.